adjust/xamarin_sdk/doc/xamarin_ios.md

 parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.

-#### iOS

 Open the source file your Application Delegate.
 Find or add the method `OpenURL` and add the following call to adjust:

 ```csharp
 public override bool OpenUrl (UIApplication application, NSUrl url, string sourceApplication, NSObject annotation)